 The central government is responsible for all educational expenses of the public, about 10% of the general budget is allocated for national education.

 The academic calendar generally begins in mid-September and extends through to mid-June, with some variations between urban and rural areas.
 The school day usually have a morning and an afternoon session, but in overcrowded schools there is a split session.
 Schools are in session for five days a week (Monday to Friday) in a total of 35-40 hours.
-There is a two week winter break between January - February.
+There is a two week winter break between January - February, and one week at mid of each semester.
 Universities usually organize the academic year into two semesters, usually between October - January and between February/March - June/July.

 Turkish ESL students may experience difficulties in writing essays assigned in colleges and universities.
 Some of them are too busy, so they need someone who could handle papers for them online.
 Write My Paper Hub is an expert writing service which helps at cheap rates.
 Feel free to contact it 24/7.